9 MEMBERS: LAST UPDATED 22/02/2022

-Mubare group located in Buhoma sector is the oldest habituated gorilla group in Bwindi Impenetrable National Park.
-The Silverback “Ruhondeza” is the historical group leader who succumbed to old age in June 2012 leaving the group’s leadership in the hands of his surviving oldest son Silverback “Kanyonyi”.
+Mubare group located in Buhoma sector is the oldest habituated gorilla group in Bwindi Impenetrable National Park and is led by dominant Silverback Maraya.
+Silverback “Ruhondeza” is the historical group leader who succumbed to old age in June 2012 leaving the group’s leadership in the hands of his surviving oldest son Silverback “Kanyonyi”.
 However, in November 2017 a formerly solitary Silverback “Maraya” violently fought and killed “Kanyonyi” before subsequently taking over group leadership.
 Kanyonyi had previously accidentally fallen from a high tree and sustained injuries which left him too weak and easily susceptible to defeat by the attacker.
 When Kanyonyi died most group members emigrated and a couple of infants became victims of infanticide at the wrath of Maraya.
 Infanticide is a common practice among gorillas more especially when unrelated leaders takeover group governance.
-Mubare group is currently headed by the dominant Silverback Maraya and is composed of 6 individuals including; 1 Silverback, 3 Adult females and 2 Infants.
+Mubare group is composed of 9 individuals including 1 Silverback, 4 Adult females and 4 Infants.
 The group is uniquely known for Single male leadership and strong male intolerance to intra-male competition.
-The group’s historical leader (Ruhondeza) was well known for practicing ‘infanticide’ to eliminate the would-be future competitors until when his ageing made it possible for some mothers to evade his wrath leading to the survival of only two of his sons: Kanyonyi and Muyambi.
+The group’s historical leader (Ruhondeza) was well known for practicing ‘infanticide’ to eliminate the would-be future competitors until when old age made it possible for some mothers to evade his wrath leading to the survival of only two of his sons: Kanyonyi and Muyambi.